-The islands of the Maldives are a tropical paradise, renowned for their unusual shapes - from the heart-shaped island to one shaped like an eye, a fish or a flower; from those which are elongated, round or pointed, to a simple sandbank or one pierced by strange-shaped lakes.
+The islands of the Maldives are a tropical paradise, of clear blue waters and soft white sand, fringed by palm trees.
+There are more than 1100 islands renowned for their unusual shapes - from the heart-shaped island to one shaped like an eye, a fish or a flower; from those which are elongated, round or pointed, to a simple sandbank or one pierced by strange-shaped lakes.

-Your unique holiday experience starts as soon as you arrive at the airport, when a boat will take you to your island escorted by a school of brightly coloured fish.
+Your unique holiday experience starts as soon as you arrive at the airport, when a seaplane or a boat will take you to your island escorted by a school of brightly coloured fish.

 The Maldives is a Muslim country and is the perfect spot for a halal-friendly beach holiday.
 It is proving especially popular with halal-conscious couples seeking an idyllic honeymoon spot.
 The attractions of its white sandy beaches and clear waters are only enhanced by the delicious halal food and the friendly welcome of the local people.